Sal-Abu/sal-abu.github.io/content/posts/Contradictions in Holy Texts.md

 ## Why Contradictions Do Not Matter

 So why don’t contradictions matter?
 Because for the vast majority of people, the value of holy texts isn't in their factual precision.
-Their value and power lies in their ability to inspire reflection, guide communities, instill purpose, and help people wrestle with the big questions and ground their sense of self somewhere in the universe.
+Their value and power lies in their ability to inspire reflection, guide communities, instill purpose, help people wrestle with the big questions, and ground their sense of self somewhere in the universe.

 Critics who point to contradictions often miss this.
 They assume religion collapses if the text isn’t flawless.
 But most religious life has never depended on flawless texts.
 It has depended on stories reshaped through tradition, culture, and practice.